MuguiwaraSamy/SerPy/README.md

 | `saturation` | Local angular coherence or stability of the orientation field |
 | *(optionally)* `mean_s`, `std_s`, `mean_r`, `std_r` | Intermediate directional statistics (sample/reference means and standard deviations), included if `return_intermediates=True` |
 ---

-## 📊 Example Dataset and Jupyter Notebook

-Two experimental datasets are provided to illustrate the retrieval workflow:

-- **Random modulation pattern** (aperiodic structure)
-- **Hexagonal modulation pattern** (periodic structure)

-Both datasets consist of **carbon fiber tubes** oriented at different angles, used in the validation experiments presented in the publication.

-An **interactive Jupyter notebook** (`examples/example.ipynb`) demonstrates the full use of the `retrieval_Algorithm()` function.

----

 ## ⚠️ Patent Notice

 A patent application covering the underlying method and algorithm has been filed by the author(s):
-“Procédé d’imagerie et produit programme d’ordinateur correspondant”, filed on September 26, 2025.
+**"Procédé d’imagerie et produit programme d’ordinateur correspondant"**, filed on September 26, 2025.

-Publication of this code under the MIT license does not grant any license or rights to practice the patented invention.
+The publication of this code under the MIT license does **not** grant any license or rights to practice the patented invention.
-Use of this software for research and non-commercial purposes is permitted under the terms of the MIT License.
+Use of this software for **research and non-commercial purposes** is permitted under the terms of the MIT License.
 Any commercial use of the patented method requires a separate license from the patent holder.

----
+⸻

-## 📜 License
+📜 License

 Distributed under the MIT License.
 © 2025 Samy Kefs.
 All rights reserved.
-See LICENSE for more information.

----

-📬 Contact

-👤 Author: Samy Kefs
-📧 samy.kefs@inserm.fr
-🔗 GitHub — MuguiwaraSamy

----
+⸻